Day 1 Amman

 Day 6 Wadi Rum - Dead Sea

-Enjoy a morning at leisure at your hotel, or dipping in and out of the relaxing waters of the Dead Sea.
+Spend the day at leisure enjoying the facilities at your hotel, or dipping in and out of the relaxing waters of the Dead Sea.
+Alternatively you can join an optional excursion to the nearby River Jordan and the biblical site of the baptism of Jesus.